bagdydad/MCOptimizer/README.md

 How To Use:
 1. Install Python: https://www.python.org/
-2. Install Python Library (Execute on cmd): pip install PyYAML
+2. Install Python YML Library (Execute on cmd): pip install PyYAML
 3. Run optimizer file with double click or cmd: py MCSO.py